HazyResearch/deepdive/doc/doc/advanced/pgxl.md

 This document describes how to install and configure [Postgres-XL](http://www.postgres-xl.org/) to work with DeepDive.
-It also describes one caveat needed in writing queries when using XL, and some [FAQs](#faq) about using XL.
+It also describes two caveats needed in writing queries when using XL, and some [FAQs](#faq) about using XL.

 After installing XL, DeepDive should work well with it.
 Apart from the following caveat below, you should not observe any difference than if you were running PostgreSQL.

-## Important Caveat
+## Important Caveats

 You should add a `DISTRIBUTE BY HASH` clause in all `CREATE TABLE` commands. **Do not use the column `id`** as the distribution key. **Do not use** a distribution